Plan virtual machines

 Virtual networks are used in Azure to provide private connectivity between Azure Virtual Machines and other Azure services.
 Virtual machines and services that are part of the same virtual network can access one another.
 By default, services outside the virtual network can't connect to services within the virtual network.
 You can, however, configure the network to allow access to the external service, including your on-premises servers.

-Network addresses and subnets aren't trivial to change after they're configured.
+Network addresses and subnets aren't trivial to change after configuration.
 If you plan to connect your private company network to the Azure services, make sure you consider the topology before you put any virtual machines into place.

 Virtual machine name